Lavang Latika, Bengali Labang Latika

 by Tarla Dalal

 Covers made of plain flour dough are packed with a succulent mixture of mawa and nuts, deep-fried and soaked in sugar syrup before serving to make this traditional Indian lavang latika mithai.

-The rich aroma of Indian spices envelopes the home when the Lavang Latika is served with love to friends and visitors, and joy fills their hearts when they bite into this delicious treat.
+The rich aroma of Indian spices envelopes the home when the Bengali labang latika is served with love to friends and visitors, and joy fills their hearts when they bite into this delicious treat.